 8. Roll each square piece in between your palms to make them round.
 Try to make them as even in size as possible and should be small enough to pass through your straw.

 9. Cook the tapioca pearls or store them in the freezer for up to 3 months.
-To store in freezer, spread out the tapioca pearls in a wide container.
+To store in the freezer, dust the pearls with tapioca flour and spread them on a wide container.
 Once the tapioca pearls have hardened, you can transfer them into a zip lock bag to save space in the freezer.

 Cooking Tapioca Pearls